krishna2206/graphiti-mcp/README.md

 # Now you can use Graphiti with Google Gemini for all components
 ```

-The Gemini reranker uses the `gemini-2.5-flash` model by default, which is optimized for
+The Gemini reranker uses the `gemini-flash-latest` model by default, which is optimized for
 cost-effective and low-latency classification tasks.
 It leverages Gemini's log probabilities feature to rank passage relevance.

 ## Documentation